Definitions That Sum It All Up.

 Autonomy

 The dictionary defines autonomy as "self-directing freedom and independence."
 The dictionary also lists the following synonyms for autonomy: choice, free will, self-determination, volition.
 Starting at the age of two, every human being begins to seek autonomy.
 That's why this stage in life is called "the terrible twos!"
 Children want more independence and freedom to do what they want to do.
-Autonomy is a very important aspect of The 1-1 Parenting Principle.
+Autonomy is a very important aspect of 1-1 Family.
 When your child breaks the boundaries you set for them, the natural consequences for not listening is the temporary reduction of their autonomy, while you claim your minutes and get fully restored.
 Because of you child's intense desire for autonomy, they will quickly understand that their opposition to you will decrease their freedom.
 They will respond to your direction so they can increase their freedom and independence.
 See Why 1-1 Works >

 Boundaries